WordPressBugBounty/plugins-simple-ajax-chat/simple-ajax-chat/readme.txt

 * Customize the fade-duration for new chats
 * Plus much more!

-That's a LOT of awesome features, but the Pro version has WAY more.
+That's a LOT of features, but the Pro version has WAY more.
 [Compare features (free vs. pro) &raquo;](https://plugin-planet.com/simple-ajax-chat-pro/#free-vs-pro)

 **Privacy**